Minority Report (TV series)

 Minority Report is an American science fiction crime drama television series that aired on Fox from September 21 to November 30, 2015.
 It was developed by Max Borenstein and is a sequel adaptation of the 2002 film of the same name based on the 1956 science fiction short story "The Minority Report" by Philip K. Dick.
 It was produced by Amblin Television, Paramount Television (whose film studio owns the film via the pre-2005 DreamWorks library), and 20th Century Fox Television (whose film studio co-produced the film).
 It is the first Steven Spielberg–directed film to be adapted for television.
 On October 9, 2015, Fox announced that the series order was cut from 13 episodes to 10.
 Fox cancelled the series on May 13, 2016.

 Synopsis

-In 2065 Washington, D.C., Dash (Sands), a Precog, has the ability to predict crimes.
-The Precrime Unit was dismantled in 2054, forcing law enforcement to rely on newer methods to fight crime.
+In 2065 Washington, D.C., Dash (Sands), a "precog" has the ability to predict crimes.
+The precrime unit was dismantled in 2054, forcing law enforcement to rely on newer methods to fight crime.
 Before it was dismantled, Dash, his twin brother Arthur (Zano), and their foster sister Agatha (Regan) were part of the program that gave them their unique gifts.
-Now, Dash is using his ability to assist Detective Lara Vega (Good) in preventing crimes, and at the same time trying to keep his gift from being revealed, as there are those who want to obtain the Precogs at any cost, and use their abilities once more.
+Now, Dash is using his ability to assist Detective Lara Vega (Good) in preventing crimes, and at the same time trying to keep his gift from being revealed, as there are those who want to obtain the precogs at any cost, and use their abilities once more.

-Opening Introduction (narrated by Meagan Good):

-Opening Introduction (starting from episode 7) (narrated by Stark Sands):